Ain-i-Akbari: Volume 2: Sipah-Abadi (meaning military establishment)

-Volume 3: Mulk-abadi (meaning government of a country or government establishment)
+Volume 3: Mulk-Abadi (meaning government of a country or government establishment)

 The third book is entirely devoted to regulations for the judicial and executive departments, the establishment of a new and more practical era, the survey of the land, the tribal divisions, and the rent-roll of the finance minister.
+The brilliant land revenue collection during the Mughal times organized by Akbar with Raja Todar Mal, called Raja Todar Mal's Bandobast is explained in detail in this 4th book of the Ain-I-Akbari.
+A detailed account on the administration, land revenue collection and tribal divisions of each of the 15 Subhas/Subas, or provinces of Akbar's empire is given.

 Volume 4 (law and social conditions)

-The fourth book treats of the social condition and literary activity, especially in philosophy and law, of the Hindus, who form the bulk of the population, and in whose political advancement the emperor saw the guarantee of the stability of his realm.
-There are also a few chapters on the foreign invaders of India, on distinguished travellers, and on Muslim saints and the sects to which they belong.
+The fourth book describes the social condition and literary activity, especially in philosophy and law, of the Hindus, who form the bulk of the population, and in whose political advancement the emperor saw the guarantee of the stability of his realm.
+There are also a few chapters on the foreign invaders of India, on distinguished travelers, and on Muslim saints and the sects to which they belong.

-Volume 5 (things spoken and done by emperor Akbar)
+Volume 5 (things spoken and done by Emperor Akbar)

 The fifth book contains moral sentences and epigrammatical sayings, observations, and rules of wisdom of the emperor collected by Abu'l Fazl.